AI Kills AI Kills

 Steve "Sticks" Bam

-Steve "Sticks" Bam (drums) — 8.2/10 First instinct: whether the rhythm section gives the song a body and pulse.
+Steve "Sticks" Bam (drums) — 9.1/10 First instinct: whether the rhythm section gives the song a body and pulse.
 What lands: the pulse stays locked and gives the song a body.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '09 I Carried The House Out stem remix ref' and '07 Chair Still Warm stem remix ref', especially in the recurring auditory haunting and domestic hypervigilance thread.
+Also working: the provided lyrics materially clarify the song, which changes how the writing reads.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "Now we're moving."
+One more thing: Sticks wants a little more snap in the pocket so the song moves people instead of just keeping time.

 Larry "Low Life" Logan

-Larry "Low Life" Logan (bass) — 8.9/10 First instinct: whether the bass exists with authority or got shoved into the basement.
+Larry "Low Life" Logan (bass) — 9.2/10 First instinct: whether the bass exists with authority or got shoved into the basement.
 What lands: the low end actually shows up and gives the track some spine.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '09 I Carried The House Out stem remix ref' and '07 Chair Still Warm stem remix ref', especially in the recurring auditory haunting and domestic hypervigilance thread.
+Also working: the provided lyrics materially clarify the song, which changes how the writing reads.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "If the floor doesn't move, neither do I."
+One more thing: Larry would follow this longer if the bass keeps owning the floor instead of just shadowing the kick.

 Vince Stone